apleus/ci_data/README.md

 Automated pipeline that scrapes product reviews and metadata for competing Amazon products daily, then validates, transforms, and summarizes data in a dashboard.

+Products shown in example dashboard are (1) Keurig K-Supreme, (2) Nespresso VertuoNext, and (3) Nespresso VertuoPlus.
+These competing products were scraped for illustrative purposes to demonstrate pipeline functionality.

 ## Dashboard

 ![Dashboard1](docs/dashboard-1.png)